ponchotitlan/NSO-DevOps-in-a-tin-can/README.md

 The concept of *DevOps* was created to close the gap between the development and operations teams in Software projects, so that the new source code can make its way into a finalized, stable product in the most efficient and error-prone way possible.

-TRIVIA: How frequently does Spotify perform product releases?
+TRIVIA: How frequently does Spotify perform product releases?</br>
 a) Two months    b) Two weeks    c) Yearly

-Answer: b) Two weeks!
+Answer: b) Two weeks!</br>
 From code to our fingertips, the app and the services within are updated with bug fixes and new features in such short time, and most importantly, without any of us users noticing it.

 The idea of bringing the goodness of DevOps into the network operations realm derived in the creation of a new term: NetDevOps.
 It consists on an incremental approach which makes use of the DevOps techniques to automate the development of new services, enhance the quality within, and ensure a proper, flawless deployment in production.
 The key tool from this mindset is, notoriously, the CICD workflows, or Continuous Integration / Continuous Delivery.

-The purpose of this containerized mockup is to showcase a very basic CICD workflow oriented towards NSO Use Case design and deployment.
+The intention of this containerized mockup is to showcase a very basic CICD workflow oriented towards NSO Use Case design and deployment.
 The different stages contemplate the setup required for automated testing, and the release of artifacts as a single source of truth for deployment in production.
 The purpose is not to execute the services developped right away, but rather to have consistent, error-proof releases ready to be operated by our NetOps users at their earliest convenience.

 ## 🥫 What's inside the tin can 🥫